bioAI-Oslo/RegDNNs/README.md

 L2 regularization, also known as Ridge regularization, involves adding a term to the loss function that penalizes the square of the weights.
 This encourages the model to have small weights but does not encourage sparsity.
 L2 regularization can help prevent overfitting by discouraging the model from relying too much on any single input feature.

 #### Elastic Net Regularization
 Elastic Net regularization is a compromise between L1 and L2 regularization.
-It involves adding a term to the loss function that is a mix of an L1 penalty and an L2 penalty.
+It involves adding terms to the loss function with both a L1 penalty and an L2 penalty.
 This allows the model to have some level of sparsity, like L1 regularization, while also encouraging small weights, like L2 regularization.

 #### Soft SVB Regularization
 Soft SVB regularization, introduced by Jia et al. 2019, penalizes the model based on the Frobenius norm of the difference between the weights' Gram matrix and the identity matrix.
 This encourages the model's weights to be orthogonal, which can improve generalization.
 Soft SVB regularization might introduce additional computational cost due to the need to compute matrix multiplications and norms.